ropensci/FedData/cran-comments.md

 # CRAN comments

 This is a major release from FedData v2.5.7 to FedData v3.0.0.
-Please see NEWS.md for release details.
+Please see NEWS.md for release details, including breaking changes.

 ---